 Where have the categorical residents gone after they have graduated?

-Texas Health Dallas has always been a teaching hospital, and residents play an integral role in patient care.
-In contrast to the traditional, university-based residency programs, residents work with several different attending physicians during their internal medicine ward months.
-Residents actively care for patients, with oversight from attending physicians.
-This approach provides residents with autonomy without jeopardizing the quality of patient care.
-During the subspecialty electives/selectives, residents work one-on-one with the attending physician and are permitted to manage patients to the extent to which they are comfortable.
+Texas Health Harris Methodist Hospital HEB and Texas Health Presbyterian Hospital Denton have become teaching hospitals where residents play an integral role in patient care.
+In contrast to the traditional, university-based residency programs, residents work with several attending physicians during their internal medicine ward months.
+Residents actively care for patients with close oversight from attending physicians, an approach that provides residents with autonomy without jeopardizing the quality of patient care.
+During the subspecialty electives/selectives, residents work one on one with the attending physician and are permitted to manage patients to the extent to which they are comfortable.

 What is the benefits package for the residents?

-Few hospitals offer a benefits package as competitive as the one offered by Texas Health Dallas.
+Few hospitals offer a benefits package as competitive as the one provided by Texas Health.
 Medical and dental insurance are provided to the resident at no cost.
 Vision insurance is also available at a low monthly rate.
-The residents' salaries are higher than average, and all of the residents receive 25 weekdays of paid time off.
-Subscriptions to some of the major medical references such as The New England Journal of Medicine are provided without cost.
-UpToDate is available from any computer on campus or home computer or mobile device via the hospital's intranet.
-The Department of Internal Medicine sponsors all of the graduating categorical residents to attend a board review course.
-See Stipends and Benefits for more details.
+The residents' salaries are competitive, and residents receive paid time off.
+Subscriptions to major medical references, including The New England Journal of Medicine, are provided without cost to the resident.
+UpToDate is available from any computer on campus, home computer, or mobile device via the hospital's intranet.
+The program sponsors all of the graduating categorical residents to attend a board review course.

 Open AllClose All